raspberrypilearning/button-switch-scratch-pi/en/step_2.md

 --- task ---

-Connect one leg (signal in) to a numbered GPIO pin.
+Connect one leg (signal-in) to a numbered GPIO pin.
 In the example, it is connected to **GPIO pin 2**.

 ![connect to GPIO pin 2](images/buttonBasics_buttonToGpio2.png)